As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Nothing in this world is impossible, and finding gold in your backyard is rare but can never be ruled out.
 Firstly, your chances will increase depending on where you live and the soil or rock types in that area.

 In addition, if you discovered gold flakes in your garden, wait before jumping for joy, as you may have found Fool’s Gold.
-Iron pyrite looks gold and has value, but far less than the real thing.
+Iron pyrite looks like gold and has value, but it is far less than the real thing.

 Secondly, gold isn’t available everywhere, and it will take effort to search for and identify the possible locations that might contain your dreams and future.